-The regalia for this order are minimal and consists of a blue cord/collarette from which hangs the badge that designates the grade of the member; the badge changes as the member progresses through the grades.
-In addition this, members wear a distinctive tie.
+The regalia for this order are minimal and consist of a blue cord/collarette from which hangs the badge that designates the grade of the member; the badge changes as the member progresses through the grades.
+In addition to this, members wear distinctive ties.

 Rather than degrees as seen in the Ancient Craft Masonry, members progress through grades.
 Like Lodge, there is a separate ceremony and furniture array for each degree in the Assemblage.
 In addition to one's grade, an ashlar is used to indicate the progress of a member, or rather "workman while in the quarries".
 There are 7-grades in the Operatives and progression through them is based on one's performance in the various offices held as well as the percentage of one's attendance in each office.
 The seven grades are: